What’s the Best Smart Home Hub for You?

 Smart speaker hubs like Amazon’s Echo can theoretically do this, especially if they’re controlling just one or two more popular connected devices.
 But the Samsung SmartThings is outfitted with more sensors and is better suited to manage more systems and more complex automation schedules.
 It can be a great starter smart hub, but it’s also a good one to grow with if you know your goal is to set up a home with floor-to-ceiling connected devices.

 Security.
-Smart home hubs communicate wirelessly via your internet, it does make them vulnerable to cyberattack.
+Smart home hubs communicate wirelessly via your internet, so it does make them vulnerable to cyberattack.
 If possible, avoid any public Wi-Fi networks with your smart home hub and devices, and take measures like using multi-factor authentication and frequently changing passwords for your security.
 Additionally, if you are concerned about being hacked, you may want to avoid hubs like the Google Nest Hub that use cameras to facilitate video calls but can also theoretically see into your home.

 There are all kinds of different factors to consider when deciding if a smart home hub is your next tech purchase.
 Take the time now to sit down and think about your wants and needs and consider a hub that will make all the difference for your connected home, now and into the future.